Equivalent (chemistry)

 An equivalent (symbol: officially equiv; unofficially but often Eq) is the amount of a substance that reacts with (or is equivalent to) an arbitrary amount (typically one mole) of another substance in a given chemical reaction.
-It is an archaic unit of measurement that was used in chemistry and the biological sciences (see Equivalent weight § In history).
+It is an archaic quantity that was used in chemistry and the biological sciences (see Equivalent weight § In history).
 The mass of an equivalent is called its equivalent weight.